Benj3037/bds_m7_second-semester-project_streamlit/README.md

 This project aims to build a prediction system that forecasts the electricity prices in Denmark (area DK1) based on weather conditions, previous prices, and the Danish calendar.

 ## Structure:
+There are four files in this repository representing each page in the Streamlit app:
 1. Price Prediction
 2. Explore
 3. Performance
 4. About

 ### 🌦Price Prediction
 The main page showcases the electricity price predictor for area DK1 in an interactive linechart.
-The linechart visualise the forecasted electricity prices for the coming days enabling the user to hover over the line to see the exact price at a specific time.
+The linechart visualizes the forecasted electricity prices for the coming days enabling the user to hover over the line to see the exact price at a specific time.
-The user can change the date range in the sidebar.
+The user can change the date range from 1-5 in the sidebar.

 ### 🌎Explore
+The Explore page enables a more in-depth exploration of the electricity price prediction.
+The user can change the desired date range from 1-5.
+The page enables the user to choose between several different visualizations:
+- Matrix for forecasted electricity prices for the comming days.
+Each column represents a day and each row represents a time of day.

 Actual and predicted prices are displayed for translating the models' performances from technical to non-technical audiences.